First-principles study of graphene edge properties and flake shapes: Hydrogen Adsorption

 \section{Hydrogen Adsorption}

-When hydrogen terminates all of the dangling bonds of the ribbon edges, the unreconstructed edge energies drop by $1-2$ orders of magnitude, as seen in Figs.~\ref{fig:05-width-vs-edge-energy-all-direction.eps}b and \ref{fig:tau-gamma-angle-vs-edge-energy-and-edge-stress.eps}a.
-The edge energy in the presence of hydrogen is maximum for the zigzag [$\alpha=30^{\circ}$, (1,0)] edge ($E_{\rm edge} = 0.103$~eV/\AA) and minimum for the armchair [$\alpha=0$, (1,1)] edge ($E_{\rm edge} = 0.019$~eV/\AA).
-While the magnitude of the edge energies drop dramatically upon hydrogen saturation, the ratio of the zigzag to armchair energies shows a much smaller change.
+When a single hydrogen terminates each of the dangling bonds along the ribbon edges, the unreconstructed edge energies drop by $1-2$ orders of magnitude, as seen in Figs.~\ref{fig:05-width-vs-edge-energy-all-direction.pdf}b and \ref{fig:angle-gives-Eedge-all.pdf}b.
+In non-spin-polarized calculations, the edge energy in the presence of hydrogen is maximum for the zigzag [$\alpha=30^{\circ}$ (1,0)] edge ($E_{\rm edge} = 0.090$~eV/\AA) and minimum for the armchair [$\alpha=0$ (1,1)] edge ($E_{\rm edge} = 0.012$~eV/\AA).
+As in the non-H-terminated case, when the edges are H-terminated, spin polarization always decreases the edge energy.
+The effect of spin-polarization is more important for edges with larger $\alpha$ and without H-termination.

-Saturating the GNR edges with hydrogen significantly decreases the magnitude of the edge stresses (see Fig.~\ref{fig:tau-gamma-angle-vs-edge-energy-and-edge-stress.eps}b).
-Interestingly, saturating the zigzag GNR edge with hydrogen changes the edge stress from highly compressive, $-2.551$~eV/\AA, to nearly zero, $-0.006$~eV/\AA.
-This is consistent with the results of an earlier study\cite{Jun08v78} that show a significant drop in the magnitude of the edge stress upon saturating the edges with hydrogen.